Ctrl-Arnav/Tesla.Gamestop-Revenue-Analysis-Dashboard/README.md

 # Tesla.Gamestop-Revenue-Analysis-Dashboard
-A small dashboard which  extracts and displays historical stock and revenue data for Tesla and GameStop.
-Utilizes web scraping techniques through python.
+This project extracts historical stock and revenue data for Tesla and GameStop using the yfinance library and web scraping techniques.
+It visualizes trends using interactive Plotly graphs, including stock prices, quarterly revenues, and comparative plots.
+The project is implemented in Python using Jupyter Notebook and demonstrates data cleaning, parsing with BeautifulSoup, and building reusable visualization functions.